wso2/msf4j/samples/subresource/README.md

 # JAX-RS Sub-Resource Sample

-This is the MSF4J Sub resource sample that demonstrate hwo to use sub-resource with msf4j.
+This is the MSF4J Sub resource sample that demonstrate how to use sub-resource with msf4j.

 ## How to build the sample